-- Having a business bank account may be an asset as banks are sometimes reluctant to open bank account for certain businesses.
-For instance, e-commerce companies selling goods on their own platform often have difficulty to find a bank interested in serving their business.
+- Having a business bank account may be an asset as banks are sometimes reluctant to open a bank account for certain businesses.
+For instance, e-commerce companies selling goods on their own platform often have difficulty finding a bank interested in serving their business.
 In this case, owning a business bank account brings value to the business.

 You should also keep in mind that bank fees are a deductible business expense.
 This lowers the actual cost of your business bank account and is another reason why the benefits of owning a business account outweigh the costs incurred for owning one.

 But if you are still worried about the added expense, take your time to look around.
 Different banks have different fee structures depending on the number of monthly transactions you are planning to make and the sort of business banking you are after.